mongodb/docs/source/administration/backups.rst

 Without Journaling
 ~~~~~~~~~~~~~~~~~~

-If your ``mongodb`` instance does not running with journaling enabled,
+If your :option:`mongod` instance does not running with journaling enabled,
 obtaining a functional backup of a consistent state is more
 complicated.
-Make sure that all writes have been flushed to disk and
+Flush all writes to disk and
-that the database is locked to prevent writes during the backup
+lock the database to prevent writes during the backup
 process.

 To flush writes and lock the database before performing the snapshot,